Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 London psychotherapy and counselling or for building confidence, avoiding confrontation, avoiding conflict

-The Negative, Judgemental, Critical Messages We Tell Ourself It can seem as if we have an "inner tyrant" - driving us at times.
+The Negative, Judgemental, Critical Messages We Tell Ourself Often compounded by our moods, it can seem as if we have an "inner tyrant" - driving us at times.
 Internalising negative experiences from our past, we may continue to give ourselves negative, familiar messages now: "I'm not allowed to feel good about myself, and if I do, I feel guilty", "I don't deserve...", "I am useless, stupid, weak, lazy, incompetent, not allowed, selfish, a loser, can't trust what I feel".
 Alongside feeling inadequate, self-loathing, guilt & shame may result.
 If these messages become incessant, we may struggle to listen, trust a deeper, inner voice, become frustrated, sad, feel hopeless, stuck in our shell.
 We may believe that others will leave, hate us if we say what we need (including in our relationship), stand up for ourself.
 In our relationships we may end up attracting rejection, because at some level we have rejected ourself.
 When we judge ourselves we create an inner pressure.
-The counselling & psychotherapy may also explore what stops us valuing ourself, our differences (including our sensitivities, introvertness), without judging them.
+The counselling & psychotherapy may explore our choices, whether to be critical or appreciative, what stops us valuing ourself, our differences (including our sensitivities, introvertness), without judging them.
 And when we judge, harshly criticise ourselves, we are likely to control, blame, criticise others, including our partner.

 self-loathing, how to increase self-esteem, self-doubt, why am I so self-critical, what is my self-comparison